nilsmehlhorn/blog/posts/angular-environment/index.md

     └── environment.ts
 ```

-Any non-default environments are suffixed correspondingly, for example
+Any non-default environment is suffixed correspondingly, for example
 with 'prod' for your production environment.
+Here we also configure a staging environment which you might use for QA or testing deployments.
+Sometimes you'll also have a specific environment for continuous integration (CI).

 Inside of every file you'll export an object called `environment`
 defining the same properties just with environment-specific values.
 This